nonplayer/hammercrawl/hc_complete_rules.md

   - **Okay:** Mind, Body, Death = add 1/2 your level (round down) to the roll.
   - **Bad:** Area = add 1/3 your level (round down) to the roll.
 * **Gear Restrictions:** Can use all weapons, shields, and armour that are not otherwise prohibited by their deity.
+* **Bonus Languages:** None

+**Aligned to the Gods:** Clerics must believe in a great deific cause, and as such cannot be of Neutral alignment.

 **Heavenly Power (Spellcaster):** Clerics channel the divine will of their deities to cast spells from the Cleric spell list.
-Clerics begin the game with a holy prayerbook which contains a base of three (3) randomly-determined clerical prayers.
+Clerics begin the game with a holy prayerbook which contains a base of two (2) randomly-determined clerical prayers.
 This number of bonus spells is directly modified by the Cleric's WIS mod, which can reduce the bonus amount to zero (but not lower).
 At each new level the Cleric is divinely inspired to add two (2) new prayers to their book, and they can add more by sanctifying, converting, and transcribing prayers to other gods found on scrolls and books in dungeons.

 At the start of play, a new Cleric can only cast level 1 spells.
 This maximum spell level increases by +1 at every odd-numbered level of experience.

 **Turn Away the Unholy** Once per Day per Level of Experience, a Cleric can hold aloft the symbol of their righteous faith and turn back undead, devils, demons, and any others that the Hammersmith deems to be enemies of their faith.
 All such opponents must make Mind saves based on the difference in Level/HD Tiers.
-Those who fail must cower, flee, or possibly even take damage or be destroyed.
+Targets who fail this save must cower, flee, or possibly even take damage or be destroyed.

 #### Human Fighter